21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 You can check out Wotoch Ayin: La Casa del Cocodrilo for some kayak tours in the mangrove areas

-On the way to Isla Arena or on the way back stop at El Remate, a natural pool with crystal clear spring waters surrounded by lush tropical vegetation where to relax or enjoy some of the activities offered.
+On the way to Isla Arena or on the return trip, stop at El Remate, a natural pool with crystal-clear spring waters surrounded by lush tropical vegetation, where you can relax or enjoy some of the activities offered.

-It’s quite a popular place among locals so try to get there early on weekdays only to avoid crowds.
+It’s quite a popular spot among locals, so try to arrive early on weekdays to avoid the crowds.

-Champoton is one of the biggest towns close to Campeche situated on the Coast on the way to Ciudad del Carmen.
-There you can visit the spectacular Hacienda San Luis Carpizo if it is still open to the public.
+Champoton is one of the largest towns near Campeche, situated on the Coast on the way to Ciudad del Carmen.
+There, you can visit the spectacular Hacienda San Luis Carpizo if it is still open to the public.

-It belonged to Don José María Carpizo, an agricultural producer and it has been restored in 1999 by the Mexican Navy to house the Marine infantry school there.
+It belonged to Don José María Carpizo, an agricultural producer, and was restored in 1999 by the Mexican Navy to house the Marine Infantry School.

-When I was there I managed to get a tour from some of the militaries who were happy to show me around and share the history of the place.
+When I was there, I managed to get a tour from some of the military personnel who were happy to show me around and share the history of the place.

 Campeche is not exactly a place that you go for the beaches.
 However, if you want to spend some beach time, Sabancuy has one of the best beaches in the area, with white sand and pristine waters.